P1935404/DSAI/README.md

 <br>
 For the ease of reading click here: https://p1935404.github.io/DSAI/
 <br>
-For wanting to get involved in the machine learning playground, fork the project and have fun~
+For those wanting to get involved in the machine learning playground, fork the project and have fun~

 ## Team Members & contribution